maliput/maliput_documentation/docs/maliput_backends.rst

 maliput_malidrive
 -----------------

-`maliput_malidrive <https://github.com/maliput/maliput_malidrive>`_ is a backend that implements the `maliput` API on top of the `OpenDRIVE` road format.
+`maliput_malidrive <https://github.com/maliput/maliput_malidrive>`_ is a backend that implements the `maliput` API for road networks which are described by the `OpenDRIVE` specification.
-The package provides several OpenDRIVE maps (`maliput_malidrive/resources <https://github.com/maliput/maliput_malidrive/tree/main/resources>`_) as example however any other OpenDRIVE map can be used.
+The package provides several OpenDRIVE maps (`maliput_malidrive/resources <https://github.com/maliput/maliput_malidrive/tree/main/resources>`_) as example, however any other OpenDRIVE map can be used.

 The `XODR parser <src/maliput_malidrive/xodr/README.md>`_ is a standalone library that is used by `maliput_malidrive` to parse OpenDRIVE maps.
 For more information about the XODR parser, see the `XODR parser README <src/maliput_malidrive/xodr/README.md>`_.